PhD Qualifying Examination

 - Maintain an active graduate appointment (Supervisor's should ask UofT examiners to verify their SGS status when confirming their willingess to participate in the exam)

-Your Phd Qualifying Examination package must be submitted for approval to IMS a minimum of six working weeks prior to the proposed examination date - remember to build in this time when settling on the exam date.
+Your Phd Qualifying Examination package must be submitted for approval to IMS a minimum of four working weeks prior to the proposed examination date - remember to build in this time when settling on the exam date.

 Additionally, please note these important scheduling conditions: